 Choose your exercises carefully

-Some students can find this exercise quite difficult and it can take some time to complete the task so it is important before you start the reading exercises to think about doing the exercises you can do more quickly, first.
+Some students can find this exercise quite difficult and it can take some time to complete the task so it is important before you start the reading exercises.
+It is often better to look at exercises you can do more quickly, first.
 So, some students may prefer to complete Part 6 last after the other two reading exercises.

 What to focus on